coderade/coderade.io-blog/content/post/android/android-studio-idea.md

 from everything that had worked with.
 When I got how to work with this tool, I really loved everything on it.

-Now, after some time working with code, I already worked with almost all Jetbrains' technologies like PyCharm, RubyMine, Webstorm, PHPStorm, Datagrip Youtrack and so on, and I really loved all of them.
+Now, after some time working with code, I already worked with almost all Jetbrains' technologies like PyCharm, RubyMine, WebStorm, PHPStorm, DataGrip, YouTrack and so on and I really loved all of them.

 On this article I will talk a little about the Android Studio IDE and Intellij IDEA platform.